aliabbas299792/network_server/README.md

 # Usage
 - For all methods with `bool failed_req = false` as the final parameter, this basically indicates this event failed, so use this to handle clean up operations
 - A `client_num` refers to a socket or any sort of file descriptor that is being used
+- To use network server methods with your own fd, use the pass to network server method to get a clinet number to work with

 ## Methods
 ### Event
 - First you make a new `eventfd` with `eventfd_open()`